 Join me over on this Facebook video where I talk about how you can use Read It to improve the core strategy that kids need to read multi-syllable words successfully!

-Once you reach this stage of the process, you’ll need to focus on transitioning your coaching towards the reader's fluency.
-Yes, we’ve been doing fluency practice all along, but now it’s time to start emphasizing it for your kiddos!
+Once you reach this stage of the Phonics Intervention Game, you’ll need to focus on transitioning your coaching towards the reader's fluency.
+Yes, we’ve been doing fluency practice all along, but now it’s time to start emphasizing more.

-By this stage, your kids underlying sound-based decoding skills should be pretty good.
+By this stage, your kids' underlying sound-based decoding skills should be pretty good.
 After all, they’ve come this far and have practiced word work, reading decodable texts and re-reading decodable texts.
-They may need some more practice, but at this stage, you can reduce the amount of time they spend reading a new text and increase the time they spend re-reading to help improve their fluency.
+They may need some more practice, but at this stage, you can reduce the amount of time they spend in Word Work and, instead, increase the time they spend re-reading to help improve their fluency.

 If you’d like to learn more about re-reading for fluency, you can check out this Facebook video from last year where I discuss this topic further.